ks-ahmed/multi-container-app/README.md

 ## Project Summary

+After hours of designing, building, and debugging, I’m thrilled to share a project I recently completed:

+**A multi-container-app** built to showcase real-world skills in microservices, containerization, and cloud-native development.
+It highlights practical approaches to managing state, configuring environments, and scaling smoothly across distributed systems.

 This project showcases a robust, scalable, and production-ready multi-container web application leveraging **Python Flask** and **Redis**, fully containerized using **Docker** and orchestrated with **Docker Compose**.

-Designed to demonstrate proficiency in microservices architecture, containerization, and cloud-native application development, this app exemplifies best practices for state management, environment configuration, and scalability in distributed systems.

 ---